kbseah/phyloblitz/README.md

  - [x] Option to cluster with isONclust3 instead of minimap2 ava
  - [x] Sequence diversity in reads flanking the SSU sequence per cluster to identify meta-consensus sequences
+ - [x] Separately cluster flanking sequences as measure of diversity
  - [ ] Option to search final assembled cluster sequences with vsearch instead of minimap2; better handling of divergent sequences: Example, the Aestuariibacter sequence in SRR28830816